Thomas M. Flaherty

 About me

-I am an incoming Postdoctoral Research Fellow at Princeton University's Niehaus Center for Globalization and Governance.
+I am a Postdoctoral Research Fellow at Princeton University's Niehaus Center for Globalization and Governance.
 In fall 2024, I will be an Assistant Professor in the Department of Political Science at Texas A&M University.
-I will recieve my PhD in summer 2023 from Department of Political Science at UC San Diego
+I received my Ph.D. in the summer of 2023 from the Department of Political Science at UC San Diego.

 I have published related articles in International Organization, Economics & Politics, and The Review of International Organizations.
-My research is generously supported by the National Science Foundation, the UC Institute on Global Conflict and Cooperation, the Yankelovich Center, and the San Diego Fellowship
+My research has received generous support from the National Science Foundation, the UC Institute on Global Conflict and Cooperation, the Yankelovich Center, and the San Diego Fellowship

 Email: t1flaher@ucsd.edu